android/privacy-sandbox-samples/README.md

 The Privacy Sandbox on Android is currently in Alpha and it is not recommended to deploy or use these samples other than to test your own infrastructure.

+The samples for working with the PPAPIs use the [privacysandbox ads jetpack library](https://developer.android.com/jetpack/androidx/releases/privacysandbox-ads) beta01 release, with the exception of a few test-specific APIs to simplify server setup.

 Note: It is recommended to use [Android Studio Canary](https://developer.android.com/studio/preview).
 As we work to support the latest features for Privacy Sandbox, there may be some issues using Stable